PowerShellYoungTeam/PowerShellYoungTeam.github.io/_posts/2023-05-08-PowerShell-Profiles-KeePass-and-PSBlueSky.md

 Had a wee recce, in the github repo's README, it is suggested:

-> *For automation purposes, you can use the Secrets management module to store your credential.
-Write your own code to retrieve the credential and pass it to the module commands.*
+> For automation purposes, you can use the Secrets management module to store your credential.
+Write your own code to retrieve the credential and pass it to the module commands.

-hmm... my wee bit in my profile for getting my OpenAI key should for this work!
+hmm... my wee bit in my profile for getting my OpenAI key should work for this!

 what we need: